kubernetes/kubernetes/staging/src/k8s.io/sample-apiserver/README.md

    Kubernetes resources.
 The second kubeconfig passed to `--authentication-kubeconfig` is used to satisfy the delegated authenticator.
-The third kubeconfig passed to `--authorized-kubeconfig` is used to satisfy the delegated authorizer.
+The third kubeconfig passed to `--authorization-kubeconfig` is used to satisfy the delegated authorizer.
 Neither the authenticator, nor the authorizer will actually be used: due to `--client-ca-file`, our development X.509 certificate is accepted and authenticates us as `system:masters`